-Every spring, the stunning mountain ranges of Hokkaido will welcome hundreds of hiking enthusiasts until the dawn of autumn in September.
-So let’s take a look at Hokkaido’s 5 most stunning hiking trails!
+Every spring, the stunning mountain ranges of Hokkaido welcome hundreds of hiking enthusiasts until early autumn.
+To help you plan your next adventure, we’ve compiled Hokkaido’s five most stunning hiking trails.

-Before we do so, it is wise to warn you that it is recommended to rent a car to reach the trailheads due to the poor access by public transport.
+Top tip: We highly recommended renting a car to reach the trailheads if possible due to poor access by public transport.

-Mount Kamui, also known as Kamuinupuri or Mount Mashu, rises from the edge of a volcanic lake after its volcano collapsed several thousand years ago.
-The 7-km trail along the ridge to the peak of Mount Kamui gives you a great view over Lake Mashu.
+Mt.
+Kamui, also known as Kamuinupuri or Mt.
+Mashu, rises from the edge of a volcanic lake after its volcano collapsed several thousand years ago.
+The 7 km trail along the ridge to the peak of Mt.
+Kamui gives you a great view over Lake Mashu.
 And there’s an ice cream shop at to reward your efforts when you get to the top.

-On the eastern side of Hokkaido, Mount Asahi is the icon of Daisetsuzan National Park.
+Mt.
+Asahi is the icon of Daisetsuzan National Park.
 The park is blessed with endless unspoiled nature except for small onsen towns for some relaxation after your hike.
-Despite being on the other end of the island from Sapporo, the region is pretty accessible due to its popularity among Japanese hikers throughout the year.
+Despite being quite far from Sapporo (about 4 hours by car), the region is pretty accessible due to its popularity among Japanese hikers throughout the year.
 From the trailhead, which can be reached by gondola, climbing the mountain and descending along Fuufu Lake takes about 7 hours.

-Reaching for the skies off the coast of Hokkaido’s northern coast, Mount Rishiri offers a stunning panoramic view over the surrounding ocean at about about 1,700 meters.
-Hiking up the dormant volcano takes an entire day and is a challenge so it is not a recommended trail for those just starting out.
+Reaching for the skies off the coast of Hokkaido’s northern coast, Mt.
+Rishiri offers a stunning panoramic view over the surrounding ocean at about about 1,700 m high.
+Hiking up the dormant volcano is challenging and takes an entire day; thus, it is not a recommended trail for amateur hikers.
 That being said, it is a very rewarding experience to hike through the blooming alpine flora in early summer up to the summit for a truly unique view.

-Since Mount Rishiri is by far the most remote destination in this list, it may come to no surprise that getting there is quite tricky and pricey.
-In terms of preparations, you will need to pack plenty of water since there is no water source along the trail.
-Sleeping and cooking gear are equally vital in case you will not be able to make it to the emergency hut before the steepest climb of the trail.
+Since Mt.
+Rishiri is by far the most remote destination in this list, it may come to no surprise that getting there is quite tricky and pricey.
+In terms of preparation, you will need to pack plenty of water since there is no water source along the trail.
+Sleeping and cooking gear are equally vital in case you are not be able to make it to the emergency hut before the steepest climb of the trail.